What is the difference between RDP and VPS

 The RDP server is the remote computer you would like to gain access to.
 The client is the computer you would like to access the terminal server from.

 The feature would work on any type of computer including your own personal computer whether it is a client or even a server.
 With a Remote Desktop session, you’ll be able to gain a full view over the computer remotely and use your local keyboard and mouse to control the remote computer.
+From there, you’ll be able to remotely modify system settings or even add more clients users.

-remote-desktop-protocol How does the remote desktop work
+How does the remote desktop work

 The RDP protocols operates through the 3389 TCP port.